New allegations against Spacey emerge

 "Shame on you for what you did to my son.
 Your actions are criminal," Mrs Unruh said through her tears.

-Barman Kris Nixon said he had been working near the Old Vic in 2007 when Mr Spacey groped him at a party.
+Barman Kris Nixon, from Belfast, Northern Ireland, said he had been working near the Old Vic in 2007 when Mr Spacey groped him at a party.

-"Kevin Spacey sat down next to me on a sofa, asked if I was with my girlfriend, then reached over and grabbed my penis," he said.
+"Kevin Spacey sat down next to me on a sofa, then reached over and grabbed my penis," he said.

-The actor had then suggested he perform a sexual act on Mr Nixon, according to the barman, who had then left the party.
+The actor had then suggested he perform a sexual act on Mr Nixon, according to the barman, who then left the party.

 Two weeks later, Mr Nixon was in the basement of the bar he had been working in, when, he said, he realised Spacey was two feet (60cm) behind him.